How Can I Tell Whether I Have Sciatica or Peripheral Neuropathy

 - Rebuilder therapy – Patients wear a “conductive garment” that looks like a sock.
-The garment conducts specialized electrical signals over the feet and toe, helping heal damaged nerve endings.
+The garment conducts specialized electrical signals over the feet and toes, helping heal damaged nerve endings.

 - Massage – Massage increases circulation and blood flow to the feet and toes.

-- Custom-made orthotics – Orthotics help if foot bio-mechanics cause pain and also improve balance.
+- Custom-made orthotics – Orthotics help relieve pain in the feet while improving balance.

-- Diet and nutrition – Eating better decreases inflammation, controls blood sugar, increases circulation, and also heals nerve tissue.
+- Diet and nutrition – Eating better decreases inflammation, controls blood sugar, increases circulation and heals nerve tissue.

 The same treatments may be used for sciatica and peripheral neuropathy in some cases.
 Reasons for the treatments are not the same, however.
 The desired effects on the body depend on the condition.

 Without proper treatment, these conditions can get worse, threatening your quality of life.
 You may reach a point where you will try anything and end up having invasive procedures that often don’t eliminate the problem.
 Even worse, you may become addicted to opioid pain medicine to find some relief.

 Algonquin Chiropractic Center has helped hundreds of people with sciatica or peripheral neuropathy in Algonquin.
 We can help you get back to your active lifestyle.
 No drugs, injections or surgery are necessary.